Bus accident claims compensation claims - Introduction

 Fortunately not all injury cases involving buses are as serious.
 However the majority of buses still do not carry seat belts and therefore the risk of injury still remains high.

-The most common causes of bus and coach accidents
+Common causes of bus and coach accidents

 Bus and coach accidents can be caused by a variety of situations, including the following: